seanmull/vimwiki/index.md

 ## Done

+-   [X] Ask paul if I can do christmas work from home.
 -   [x] Buying stuff of lily and ethan.
 Look lilys list and see what is the most sensible.
 -   [x] Get gift for mary.
 100 amazon gift card?
 -   [x] [Tasks for OCD lite](Tasks for OCD lite)